 If you are an empath and you want to do ayahuasca I advocate that you check in with yourself and do it onlyif you get a clear ‘yes’.
 Also, do your research.
 Because aya has become so popular, many people who lack proper training are serving the medicine.
 Find a qualified shaman who has been trained through lineage – not someone who took a weekend course.
 Ask questions.
 What is their background?
 How long have they worked with the medicine?
 Where do they get their medicine?
 Have they ever had complaints filed against them?
 Do they help with aftercare?
 You are your own best advocate.If you choose to work with plant medicine, listen to your intuition.
 Any shaman or retreat center worth their salt won’t mind you asking questions.
 If they do, run.
 Regardless, make sure you have a support plan in place in case you have a hard time integrating.
 Trauma therapists, energy workers, medical intuitives, friends, and family can be especially crucial in integrating the medicine experience.

 Thank you for reading!
 I welcome your questions and comments below!
-For more info and #EmpathHacks subscribe to you Sarah K. Grace YouTube Channel!
+For more info and #EmpathHacks, subscribe to my YouTube channel!